-Please note that this meeting is being live streamed and a recording of the meeting will be available on the Council's website.
-This meeting will remain on our website for one year and will be deleted after that period.
-The Council will not be recording any discussions in Part B of the agenda (where the press and public have been excluded).
+The Council will be live streaming this meeting, including public question time.
+A recording will be available on the Council's website as soon as practicable after the meeting.
+The Council will not be recording any discussions in Part B of the agenda (where the press and public have been excluded).).